-The first certificate issued is the Residency Certificate (First Issue), which is updated and valid until you complete two years of teaching in a public school, district or private school in Washington and been offered a third year contract.
-This certificate will then be reissued for an additional five years.
+The first certificate issued is the Residency Certificate (First Issue), which is updated and valid until you complete two years of full time teaching in a public school, district or private school in Washington.
+This certificate will then be reissued for an additional three years.
 The second level of certification is the Professional Certificate, which you begin working to obtain usually between your third and seventh year of teaching.